OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/2._Node_initialization_and_startup/index.md

 Dynamic memory allocations are managed by constant-time determenistic fragmentation-free block memory allocator.
 The size of the memory pool that is dedicated to block allocation should be defined compile-time through a template argument of the node class `uavcan::Node`.
+If the template argument is not provided, the node will expect the application to provide a reference to a custom allocator to the constructor (custom allocators are explained below).

 The library uses dynamic memory for the following tasks: